 This post may contain affiliate links.
 Full disclosure here.

-When we needed a new dishwasher, I picked a high-quality machine, expecting to have sparkling-clean dishes as a consequence.
-Instead, I found myself needing to clean at least a quarter of the top rack after every load.
+When I needed a new dishwasher, I picked a high-quality machine, expecting to have sparkling-clean dishes as a consequence.
+Instead, I found myself using to clean at least a quarter of the top rack after every load.

 Washing dishes by hand after they’ve been through the dishwasher cycle is certainly inefficient, and it’s not what an already overburdened mom needs at the end of the day.
 Something had to give.